dantori99/qldb-simple-wallet/README.md

 ## Updates

 **Jul-11-2022**
-Fundamental rewrite to a Bicycle Licence application that handles a number of events:
+Fundamental rewrite to a Wallet application that handles a number of events:
 * Create Wallet
 * add Balance
 * withdraw Balance